kentlangley/oexo-platform-guide/docs/README.md

 # OpenExO Platform Guide

-## Community Features
+## Community
 - Authentication
 - Authorization
 - Private Messaging

-### Forums (aka Circles)

-Our analog to forums are the Circles on the platform.
-These are the place where users are able to start and participate in peer to peer discussions about any topic.

-- Forums Stream (aka Circle Feed)
-- Community Members Browser
+- Community Members Browse
-- Private User Profiles
-- Public User Profiles
+- Community search/filtering function
 - Media Library
 - Books
 - Shared Folder
 - Community Calendar
 - Badges
+- User Profiles
+	- Private User Profiles
+	- Public User Profiles
-- Community search/filtering function
+- Circles
+	- Circles (aka Forums) - Our analog to forums are the Circles on the platform.
+These are the place where users are able to start and participate in peer to peer discussions about any topic.
+	- Circles Stream (aka Circle Feed) - Display the lastest 25 updated circle posts from all subscribed circles
+	- Join Custom Circles
+	- Leave Custom Circles
 	- Individual Circle Search (non-global)

 ## Marketplace
 - Open opportunity posting